kiyagak/Splunk-Portfolio/EC2-Forwarder-Realtime-Data.md

 <img width="1206" height="687" alt="image" src="https://github.com/user-attachments/assets/4f1afe00-1623-4b65-afa8-d2a9cce5dd8c" />

+Change to the directory where Ubuntu log files are stored:

+	cd /var/log

+Run this command to see a detailed view about the log files:

+	ls -la

+We will monitor the syslog log file located at /var/log/syslog.

 ## Ensure the Splunk service is Running

 ## Make an inputs.conf File for Splunk to Choose Log File(s) to Monitor